frhamadiansyah/IdeasLabTest/README.md

 }
 ```

-For the main viewcontroller, its a simple VC with a button to navigate to second view controller.
+For the main viewcontroller, it's a simple VC with a button to navigate to the second view controller.
 ```swift
 class ViewController: UIViewController {